 Back pain can be a result of musculoskeletal pain as well as cardiac pain.
 All pain should be addressed.
 Depending on your history and risk factors, a cardiology work-up may be needed.

-Many things can cause this feeling from gas pains to a myocardial infarction.
+Many things can cause this feeling, from gas pains to myocardial infarction.
 If you are experiencing these symptoms, please contact 911 or go to the nearest emergency room.
 From there, you may follow up with a cardiologist.

 If you are experiencing dizziness with position change, this could be a result of low blood pressure.
 Seeing a cardiologist can determine if medication changes are needed to prevent this feeling.

 Yes.
-Ulcerations to the leg could be a result from venous insufficiency and can be treated with Vein Ablations.
+Ulcerations to the leg could be a result of venous insufficiency and can be treated with vein ablations.
 This will reroute the blood from the incompetent vein to healthier veins in the legs.

-A Heart healthy diet is always recommended for lowering cholesterol levels as well as exercise.
-Some people may require medication to lower the cholesterol levels as well.
+A heart-healthy diet and exercise are always recommended for lowering cholesterol levels.
+Some people may also require medication to lower cholesterol levels.

 This can be multifactorial depending on the patient.
-If a patient is able to change their lifestyle and their blood pressure responds appropriately, then the medications may be altered or discontinued.
+If a patient can change their lifestyle and their blood pressure responds appropriately, then the medications may be altered or discontinued.
 Following up with a cardiologist is recommended.

 A cardiac clearance is something you may need if you are going to undergo surgery.
-Depending on the type of surgery and the surgeon, they may require additional testing such as EKG, echocardiogram and/or nuclear tress test as well as an evaluation from a cardiologist to clear someone for surgery.
+Depending on the type of surgery and the surgeon, they may require additional testing such as EKG, echocardiogram, and/or nuclear stress test as well as an evaluation from a cardiologist to clear someone for surgery.
 It’s important to determine if your heart is healthy enough to sustain you through surgery.

-An EKG (also known as electrocardiogram or ECG) shows the electricity pattern of your heart.
-It can give insight to the electrical signals of your heart and if you possibly have had, or are currently having, a myocardial infarction.
-Certain EKG changes could indicate blockage in your heart.
+An EKG (also known as an electrocardiogram or ECG) shows the electrical pattern of your heart.
+It can give insight into the electrical signals of your heart and if you possibly have had, or are currently having, a myocardial infarction.
+Certain EKG changes could indicate a blockage in your heart.
 This would warrant further testing, such as a nuclear stress test.